Shops and Businesses

 a Market Town in North Nottinghamshire

-This is a site set up by a family history enthusiast who has unresolved research into shops and their owners in Retford.
+This is a site set up by a family history enthusiast who has an interest into shops and their owners in Retford.

 I am building up from personal and local knowledge a database of details on a variety of shops and businesses from various sources.
 Concentrating on the past more than the present but some details have been gleaned from such places as the local papers from articles about long-time owners retiring, so some items could be of a more recent nature.

-In my own lifetime I have seen many changes to the shops and streets eg: pedestranisation in the late 70’s and whereas the hub of the town once was probably the market square and the streets leading off such as Bridgegate, Carolgate and Grove Street who had an equal distribution of shops and businesses, nowadays Carolgate is the main shopping area (and the Market Square on market days) and I personally feel Bridgegate has been left looking quite “shabby” and neglected.
+In my own lifetime I have seen many changes to the shops and streets eg: pedestrianization in the late 70’s and whereas the hub of the town once was probably the market square and the streets leading off such as Bridgegate, Carolgate and Grove Street who had an equal distribution of shops and businesses, nowadays Carolgate is the main shopping area (and the Market Square on market days).

 WHAT I HAVE STARTED TO DO:-